Red Letter Bible - 1899, 1901 A.D.

 Old Testament:

-• Center column cross-references in red relate to Jesus Christ.
+O.T.'s center column cross-references in red correspond to N.T.'s reference to Jesus Christ.

 New Testament:

-This new Bible (RAHB) is in the process of going to print in two volumes hardback.
-Once that is made available for purchase, I will post that on this webpage.
-Meanwhile, enjoy the eBook version FREE below.
-A tremendous amount of work and personal money went into the digital reproduction of this Bible, so if you can, please contribute here.
-If you have difficulty seeing the Bible viewer below, you can go to it at Archive.org.
-Updates have been made to the RAHB pdf as of May 8, 2023, so if you have downloaded a copy before that, I highly recommend getting the latest PDF download.
-I hope to do an update video shortly.
+A tremendous amount of work and personal money went into the digital reproduction of this Bible, so if you can, please contribute here or join my Patreon.
+If you have difficulty seeing the Bible viewer below, you can go to it at Archive.org or Gutenberg.org.
+Updates have been made to the RAHB pdf as of June 1, 2023, so if you have downloaded a copy before that, I highly recommend getting the latest PDF download.

 Additionally, unlike many other self-pronouncing Bibles published, this Bible has extensive pronunciation marks (diacritics, e.g., ˌdaɪəˈkrɪtɪk) right in the text contributing to its proper linguistic enunciation, which is especially useful for applying proper English or teaching use.
 What does all this, seemingly gibberish, mean?
 Let's learn a bit about pronunciation; it will help us understand why this can be helpful.